seqan/seqan/manual/source/Tutorial/SequenceFileIO.rst

 We start out by creating a :dox:`RecordReader` object.
 For most cases, the single-pass specialization is the most appropriate one.
-Then, we can read the file record-by-record using the function :dox:`RecordReader#readRecord readRecord`.
+Then, we can read the file record-by-record using the function :dox:`RecordReader#readRecord`.

 To this function, we pass the buffers we want to read the record identifier and the sequence into (``id`` and ``seq``).
 This is followed by the ``reader`` object we create with the ``std::fstream`` previously opened.
-The last argument is the tag ``seqan::Fasta()`` which uses the variant of :dox:`RecordReader#readRecord readRecord` for reading FASTA files.
+The last argument is the tag ``seqan::Fasta()`` which uses the variant of :dox:`RecordReader#readRecord` for reading FASTA files.

 .. includefrags:: core/demos/tutorial/sequence_io/example1.cpp